jotacalderon94/startup/README.md

                     Get/update pet stats
                     Save daily tasks
                     Get motivational quotes (3rd-party API) ?? *** verify if this or something else ***
-- **DB/Login** - Store users, hashed passwords, pets, and task completions.
+- **DB/Login** - Store users, hashed passwords, pokemons, and task completions.
-- **WebSocket** - Broadcast pet status changes and leaderboard updates in real time.
+- **WebSocket** - Broadcast Pokemon status changes and leaderboard updates in real time.

 ## 🚀 AWS deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.
+I will fulfill this part later when we have advance in the project.

-- [ ] **Server deployed and accessible with custom domain name** - [My server link](https://yourdomainnamehere.click).
+## ALL THE UPCOMING PART WILL BE FILLED ONCE THE PROJECT ADVANCE

 ## 🚀 HTML deliverable